 Alternatively, you can reach out directly to other sites asking them to read and link to your content.
 Just know that this can yield minimal results, and some sites may ask you to pay for a link.
 Never pay for a backlink using this method, as it’s a good way to end up with a nofollow link or spam.

-What are the best link building strategies for 2023?
+What are the best link building strategies?

 Even though link building hasn't changed a ton over the years, it's still crucial that you are aware of the latest link building techniques in SEO.

 Some of the traditional methods still work today (though, some have long been extinct).
 Instead of just focussing on new link building techniques, we'll discuss the most effective yet easy link building techniques that work today.
 That said, here are some of the best link building strategies people are using.